WindhoverLabs/juicer/README.md

 ```
 git checkout develop
 ```
-4. Our build system has a few build recepies.
+4. Our build system has a few build recipes.
 If all you want is to get jucier up and running,

 ```
 make